Morgan-Potter/Morgan-Potter.github.io/_posts/2023-10-03-Reflection Journals.md

 I am yet to confirm any of this with my teacher, but based on my previous feedback and reading the rubric more carefully, I can determine a rough outline for how these reflections are meant to look.
 The academic criteria for these reflection journals (i.e. the rubric) is based on reflecting on the weeks work.
 This involves the following:

-* State the work you completed, and explain the relevant theory so anyone can understand what you are talking about.
+* State the work you completed, and explain the relevant theory, so anyone can understand what you are talking about.
 Do not get into specifics.
 * Discuss any issues you came across, and how you solved them / how you could have solved them.
 If you ran into no issues, you can discuss why you had no issues. (majority of words)
 * Discuss the ethics of the concepts you are exploring when it is relevant.
 * Reflect on your learning.
 Consider how 'good' it was.
 This can include discussing your time management, efficiency and satisfaction of learning.